Continued from Sussex Stories 5

 In February 2013, a group of students occupied the university conference centre in protest against the outsourcing.
 They had waited a long long time patiently before taking action, arguing correctly that there had been no genuine consultation about the changes.
 It was an astonishing occupation that went on for about 8 weeks.
 It was run on a direct democracy basis with great comms, attracting a lot of national and international media coverage and many notable public figures publicly declaring their support.
 Speakers came to the occupation in support, including Caroline Lucas, the local Green Party MP, who also put down an early day motion in the House of Commons on the issue.
 Visitors included the journalist Owen Jones, Josie Long, Mark Steel, David Graeber, and Laurie Penny.
 Other supporters included Frankie Boyle, Noam Chomsky, Ken Loach, Peter Capaldi, Will Self, Tariq Ali, Billy Bragg, and even Cara Delevingne who all stated their support.

 It became an occupation about what the university is all about, and about private for-profit priorities over public ones.
 I visited the occupation a few times to speak at meetings or just talk to the student occupiers and compare notes.
+There was a lot of hair in that occupation; it was like the 1970s.
 The conference centre was in the catering building and sometimes access to some of the catering outlets was affected.
 It caused great amusement amongst the occupiers when one annoyed student tweeted about the situation: 'Communists stole my bagel'.

 There was a banner drop from the roof of the library, very visible to all passing through campus, and quickly removed by Security.
 There were many big demos including one national demo where the glass pane in a door to the management building got broke.
 The management said this proved that the protestors were violent.
 There was heavy policing at the demos.
 The yellow square was adopted from Quebec protests as the symbol for the anti-outsourcing movement on campus and all around campus people wore it on their lapels and put yellow squares up in office windows.
 The management took out a court order which said that people had to obtain permission from them before holding a demo.
 I was astonished this was possible.
 The students just ignored it.
 John Duffy wrote an article for the Times Higher Education newspaper defending the outsourcing and the handling of protest and I wrote a reply questioning his account.